 Motivation

-twelve [6]hashave independentlyLegally, controllingthe respective IT departments of each office, that owns the website should handle day-to-day website content or any website related administration [7]Having this in mind, the AACAB as a higher responsible body, has a responsibility tosecurity issues related with what information is available for the public And also it can make any security checks on each website to follow up the activities.
-Purpose of this work:
+The city government of Addis Ababa has twelve bureaus [6] and ten sub city administrations.
+Each of the sub city administrations has a corresponding office for each of the city level bureaus and a number of Woredas which have a similar structure with offices corresponding to the sub city offices.
+All of these offices and administration units have one or more websites serving numerous purposes independently.

-’s jurisdiction.
+Legally, the Addis Ababa City Communication Bureau is tasked with monitoring, controlling and administering all websites at the highest level while the respective IT departments of each office, that owns the website should handle day-to-day website content or any website related administration [7].
+Having this in mind, the AACAB as a higher responsible body, has a responsibility to easily collect security issues related with what information is available for the public from all websites without the need to involve offline communication with the administrators of each website.
+And also it can make any security checks on each website to follow up the activities.

-The main motivation for this research is that, in the current development of technologies, organizations are engaging in publishing information using electronic media specially websites.
+The motivation for this research is that, in the current development of technologies, organizations are engaging in publishing information using electronic media specially websites.
 For checking whether the contents of a website are up-to-date, accessible and also available can be difficult.
 For organizations like Addis Ababa Communication Affairs Bureau, which administer several sector organizations under it the difficulty increases because there are many websites to monitor.
 Most solutions available did not include a way to identify fraudulent content changes from the real web content changes.
 So a solution to follow up the security and availability of the content in the websites will be important and more usable.
 Making sure that the integrity of the website content is maintained, reduces the damage that can occur in the organizations reputation.
 Existing similar situation in AACAB motivates us to find a solution which makes the overall website content monitoring possible based on specific requirements.

 The main question of our research is that “How does the security of web contents can be assured by monitoring fraudulent content changes based on predefined rules?”
 And we hypothesized that, if we have a system model which includes knowledgebase in it and supports observing changes on websites regardless of their development technology, then investigating and monitoring websites will be easy.